sandboxie-plus/sandboxie-docs/docs/Content/KnownConflicts.md

 ### I can't find my issue in this list

-If you would like to search further issues, please use the search box on the official Github repository [here](https://github.com/sandboxie-plus/Sandboxie/issues).
+If you would like to search for further issues, please refer to the [GitHub repository](https://github.com/sandboxie-plus/Sandboxie).